dummyguy360/OpenNHB/README.md

 - Easings

 ### NOTES
-- A FMOD project recreation is included, but is currently unfinished and untested
+- A FMOD project recreation is included, but is currently unfinished and has some minor issues

 Decompilation made by burnedpopcorn180